Linear algebra: History

 Benjamin Peirce published his Linear Associative Algebra (1872), and his son Charles Sanders Peirce extended the work later.

-The telegraph required an explanatory system, and the 1873 publication of A Treatise on Electricity and Magnetism instituted a field theory of forces and required differential geometry for expression.
+The telegraph required an explanatory system, and the 1873 publication by James Clerk Maxwell of A Treatise on Electricity and Magnetism instituted a field theory of forces and required differential geometry for expression.
 Linear algebra is flat differential geometry and serves in tangent spaces to manifolds.
 Electromagnetic symmetries of spacetime are expressed by the Lorentz transformations, and much of the history of linear algebra is the history of Lorentz transformations.

 The first modern and more precise definition of a vector space was introduced by Peano in 1888; by 1900, a theory of linear transformations of finite-dimensional vector spaces had emerged.
-Linear algebra took its modern form in the first half of the twentieth century, when many ideas and methods of previous centuries were generalized as abstract algebra.
-The development of computers led to increased research in efficient algorithms for Gaussian elimination and matrix decompositions, and linear algebra became an essential tool for modelling and simulations.
+Linear algebra took its modern form in the first half of the twentieth century when many ideas and methods of previous centuries were generalized as abstract algebra.
+The development of computers led to increased research in efficient algorithms for Gaussian elimination and matrix decompositions, and linear algebra became an essential tool for modeling and simulations.

 Vector spaces

 Until the 19th century, linear algebra was introduced through systems of linear equations and matrices.
 In modern mathematics, the presentation through vector spaces is generally preferred, since it is more synthetic, more general (not limited to the finite-dimensional case), and conceptually simpler, although more abstract.

-A vector space over a field F (often the field of the real numbers) is a set V equipped with two binary operations satisfying the following axioms.
+A vector space over a field F (often the field of the real numbers or of the complex numbers) is a set V equipped with two binary operations.
 Elements of V are called vectors, and elements of F are called scalars.
 The first operation, vector addition, takes any two vectors v and w and outputs a third vector v + w.
 The second operation, scalar multiplication, takes any scalar a and any vector v and outputs a new vector av.
 The axioms that addition and scalar multiplication must satisfy are the following.
 (In the list below, u, v and w are arbitrary elements of V, and a and b are arbitrary scalars in the field F.)